vanessacleary/vanessacleary-Ms1-2021/README.md

 4. The **‘Meet the Team’** section is an essential feature to draw the visitor's attention to the instructors, its purpose is to let visitors know who will be hosting the classes and that they are real people behind the virtual class.
 5. The **‘Testimonial’** section is one of the most important features.
 Reviews and Testimonials are growing more and more important as consumers are more savvy than ever when it comes to spending money and want to know they are receiving a quality product or service.
 6. The **'gallery'** was added for aesthetic purposes and demonstrates the yoga moves that are included in the classes
-7. The **'footer'** contains essential ‘Contact’ information and a ‘Newsletter sign up’ in order for Balance to update recipients and further market the brand.
+7. The **'footer'** contains essential ‘Contact’ & 'Social media' information and a ‘Newsletter sign up’ in order for Balance to update recipients and further market the brand.
-8. The **'Login and Register'** feature was created to provide users witha clear path on how to sign in to the website to begin their Balance journey.
+8. The **'Login and Register'** feature was created to provide users witha clear path on how to sign in to the website to begin or continue their Balance journey.

 **Section 1: The hero image with jumbotron and CTA:**
 * I chose a less striking image for the hero image as I wanted the Balance concept, price and free trail CTA to be the first thing visitors see.
 I had tested other images and they took away from the key information.
 The current image was still distracting however adding a shadowed overlay helped mute out the image and draw more attention to the key information and CTA.

   * The follwoing user stories addresses this section
    * *As a First Time Visitor, I want to easily understand the main purpose of the site and learn more about the organisation.*
     * *As a First Time Visitor, I want to easily see the price.*
     * *As a First Time Visitor, I want to easily be able to sign up for a free trial to get an idea of what the membership is like.*
     * *As a returning visitor, I want to easily be reminded what Balance is about and how it works.*